 Richard's tree drawings all include their own GPS coordinates – written in pencil at the foot of each artwork.
 This information enables us to locate the tree's exact position.
 By being able to visit the actual tree our relationship with the artwork changes.
 And if you own one of Richard's original artworks, you may find that you'll develop a special affinity with that actual tree.
-Richard is currently drawing trees in London and the South East.
+Richard is currently drawing trees primarily in London and the South East.

 How the GPS works